Order fulfillment for individual products doesn’t have to be a mystery.

 Zone picking – This divides a large warehouse into zones and workers will pick items from their assigned zones only.
 Orders that require fulfillment from multiple zones will be passed from one zone to the next.
 Although clearly more complicated, zone picking is more efficient than piece picking or batch picking for large warehouses.

 Wave picking – This form combines elements of all three.
 Workers are assigned to zones, pick only from those zones, and do so in batches thus fulfilling multiple orders simultaneously.

 Customers expect their shipments get to them as soon as possible.
 Getting orders out to customers takes a lot of work because they need to be done quickly and accurately.
 Online shoppers are accustomed to having their items be in stock, be shipped in a day or two, arrive on time, and be exactly what they ordered.
 These expectations mean fulfillment centers must perform small miracles in order to satisfy every requirement.
 But with efficient picking and packing techniques and procedures that are tailored to the particular warehouse environment, the picking and shipping of an order can directly impact customer satisfaction and generate repeat business.

 This is a cost-effective strategy as it allows more orders to go through the same system quicker and more accurately.
 Accurate orders meaning fewer returns and less lost inventory.
 Quicker orders means meeting customer expectations.

 Pick and pack is a common inventory shipping strategy when you have so many diverse items in a single warehouse.
 For eCommerce businesses, it is a way of life.
-Customers may not notice when everything goes according to plan but they will sure notice when it goes wrong.
+Customers may not notice when everything goes according to plan but they will surely notice when it goes wrong.